 These structures hold information.
 The information of matter is not independent from the information of space28.
 Matter uses an object (mass, energy or space) as space which has the amount of information that matter as matter needs29.
 In different spaces matter appears in different forms.
-If matter changes the (normal) space, it changes its form as matter, it will be e.g. fast wave.
+If matter changes the (normal) space we know as space, it changes its form as matter-it will be for example fast wave.
 If this fast wave reenters the (normal) space, its "original" form returns.
 So the energy and the form of matter can be changed while its algorithm remains unchanged.
 In poetic words: in different spaces mass changes its "body", but not its "soul".
-Using this poetic picture we may say, spaces are able to create the body of matter from matter's soul.
+Using this poetic picture we may say that spaces are able to create the body of matter from matter's soul.
 In expressions of physics: matter can uses such objects as space which is able to conserve the main algorithm(s) of the given matter.

-So, if we see once more FIG.2. from this point of view, we may say, spaces and matters have more faces.
+So, if we see once more FIG.2. from this point of view, we may say that spaces and matters have more faces.
 (Cp. the Lajtner-submarine in Ref.
-30.)
-Both the BIG and the SMALL can be used as space, and I think, both can be seen as matter, too.
+29.)
 Space and matter are categories where given amounts of information exists.
 Time comes into being if two different three spatial dimensional information packages meet.